casbin-rs/diesel-adapter/README.md

 - [SQLite](https://www.sqlite.org)

 ## Notice
-In order to unify the database table name in Casbin ecosystem, we decide to use `casbin_rule` instead of `casbin_rules` from version `0.9.0`.
-If you are using old version `diesel-adapter` in your production environment, please use following command and update `diesel-adapter` version:
+In order to unify the database table name in Casbin ecosystem, we decided to use `casbin_rule` instead of `casbin_rules` from version `0.9.0`.
+If you are using an old version `diesel-adapter` in your production environment, please use the following command and update `diesel-adapter` version:

 ````SQL
 # MySQL & PostgreSQL & SQLite